 There are many ways to minimize the appearance of your pores.
 Check out these tips!

 1. Wash with cleansers

 Skin that’s often oily, or has clogged pores, may benefit from using a daily cleanser.
-A clinical study from 2006 showed that use of a cleanser can minimize some acne symptoms and keep your pores clear.
+A showed that use of a cleanser can minimize some acne symptoms and keep your pores clear.

 Start by using a gentle cleanser that you can purchase over-the-counter.
 Look for a label that states that it was made for people with normal to oily skin.
 The ingredients should list glycolic acid.
 Wash your face each night before going to bed, being careful not to over-wash your face with the cleanser.
 This may cause your skin to dry out.